How To Substitute Yarn In A Knitting Pattern (An Easy Guide)

 Not all yarn balls are created equal, and they often have very different lengths.

-If you can’t find the yardage on the pattern page it’s always available on the shop page of the yarn if you are shopping online or on the yarn label if you are visiting your yarn store.
+If you can’t find the yardage on the pattern page, it’s always available on the yarn shop page if you are shopping online or on the yarn label if you are visiting your yarn store.

 To work out the total length you will need of your substitute yarn, use this simple two-step calculation to establish the length and how many balls you will need: